bpradiip/bpradiip/README.md

 ### Who am I?

-I am a developer who enjoys creating Websites and solutions for random challenges.
+I am a passionate and dedicated individual who enjoys for solutions of random challenges with a keen interest in Graphics Designing, UI/UX, Programming, and Web Designing.
+Over the course of my Academic Journey, I have solid foundationin these areas and have consistently excelled in related Coursework and Projects.

 ### What do I do?